iccaving/icccsite/content/trip/yorkshire/yorkshire-2015-11-27.md

 ### Lancaster Hole: Fiona, Max, Arianna, Alex and Fin

 An early start the next morning involved a 15 minute walk across the scenic moors, however the gale like wind and heavy rain made this a somewhat chilly endeavour and by the time I arrived I was already shivering from cold.
 The entrance to the cave system, Lancaster Hole, was a small concrete shaft penetrating the ground vertically.
 Peering into the shaft one could only make out the first 20 feet downwards, which consisted of a tight cylindrical rock chasm.

+{"A tight knit group" left}("1d.jpg")

 Alex was first to enter followed by Arianna.
 Then my go, and my first use of SRT in a cave!
 I rigged in and popped into the pipe which led to a rebelay about 10 foot down.
 Luckily Fiona was on hand to shout instructions down the pipe as I had never done a rebelay before...having clipped into the next section one descended about 20 feet more where the cave shaft  suddenly expanded.

 At this point one had to do a mini traverse and rebelay on a rather small ledge.
 The drop into the darkness below was over 100ft and I was worried of this traverse and rebelay on my own, but Arianna boss moded it ahead of me.
 With Shia in my head screaming JUST DO IT I reattached myself kicked off the  tiny ledge and luckily I had done the descender right and didn't fall to my death (unlike Max who at the same point forgot the braking crab...which Fiona pointed out at the last second... phew ) .
 The free hanging descent down all the way was satisfying and I met up with the others at the bottom.

+{"Cave Section X" right}("1f.jpg")

 Following this ropey ordeal we finally had some horizontal exploring and quickly navigated to the beautiful section of cave called X (Ed: Not sure) where we observed large stalactites and took some photos.
 We then proceeded to X (Ed: Stake pot?) where we met up with Tanguys group who were stopping for lunch.
 Our aim for the day was to exit out Wretched Rabbit and we continued towards there, spurred on by the echoes of tanguys recorder.
 There were some short descents involving a hanging rebelay, which went well and we passed directly under a group from another university descending from Something Pot.

 A little after this we ate lunch and then came to a small valley which involved some very fun traversing and clipped in freeclimbing, but it took quite a while for the whole group to cross this section.
 At this point following  a discussion with our leaders and another university group we decided to return back the way we came instead of going to wretched rabbit (of which we didn't really know the way) else we might miss our call out.

+{"Exiting the cave" left}("1r.jpg")

 So we returned back to Lancaster hole, getting a little confused for directions here and there but finally made our way back to the hole.
 We began the long ascent back up- the final pitch was quite tiring and the traverse and rebelay scared me again (first time ascending in a cave and a million times bigger than the tree).
 I was incredibly relieved to get to the surface, although it was crazy cold and I had to jump up and down for about 40 minutes to stay warm until the rest were out.